al1sant0s/tstorgb/README.md

 ## Image quality

-For lossy image formats like jpeg, the --image_quality option determines the level of overral quality of the images.
+For lossy image formats like jpeg, the --quality option determines the level of overral quality of the images.
 Its values can go from 1 to 100.
 The following will produce a webp (in lossy mode) with 95% of quality.
 ```
-tstorgb --search_zip --image_quality 95 --output_extension web path/to/Images path/to/sprites
+tstorgb --search_zip --quality 95 --output_extension web path/to/Images path/to/sprites
 ```

 ## Grouping images